 These online resources are all free to explore with your library card.

 Seymour Library offers a variety of online resources with our eLibrary.
-Borrow or stream eBooks, movies, audiobooks and more!
-With OverDrive, find popular eBooks and eAudiobooks, with Hoopla, you can stream music, movies, audiobooks or eBooks; Kanopy offers access to over 26,000 movies and documentaries and has an option for kids.
+Borrow or stream eBooks, movies, audiobooks, and more!
+With Libby (by OverDrive), find popular eBooks and eAudiobooks, with Hoopla, you can stream music, movies, audiobooks, or eBooks; Kanopy offers access to over 26,000 movies and documentaries and has an option for kids.
 Kanopy Kids offers enriching educational, and entertaining films and TV series for children.
 Get more info on using Kanopy Kids.
-Working on the art portion of your homeschool curriculum?
-CreativeBug offers art and craft video tutorials for all age groups.
-Choose the ‘Kids’ option under classes and try making galaxy slime, drawing manga, making yarn birds, felt puppets, and more!

 Each reading/ activity will be pre-recorded and available to view on Seymour Library’s Homeschooling Resource page and Seward House Museums’s website (www.sewardhouse.org/education).
 Each week a link to the video and accompanying activity sheet will be posted on the library’s Facebook page.
 Please stay tuned for more information.
 Registration will not be required for this “at home” virtual learning.